+Some routine histopathology is processed for an external hospital.
 The work of the laboratory is world renowned, and doctors all over the world often call upon its experience and expertise.
+More detail on services offered is found in the link below:

 The Department of Musculoskeletal Pathology is located in premises rented from the University Of Birmingham and is located on the Northern Edge of the Campus.
 Click here to view map (Location on map: Blue zone, Building B4)